 📍100 Neo Tiew Rd, Singapore 719026

 With a stunning collection of wall murals across Everton Road…you’ll be truly mesmerised.
-Additionally, each painting represents a diverse theme and tells a different story.
+Each painting represents a diverse theme and tells a different story.
 For instance, one depicts old Peranakan shophouses.
-Definitely, one of the greatest hidden secret places in Singapore.
+Definitely, one of the greatest hidden secret places in Singapore, and an art trail is an excellent idea to do solo.

 📍Everton Road, Singapore

 Bizarrely, an ATM machine was invented at Wisteria Mall that serves 200g of frozen Norwegian Salmon for under $6.
-Consequently, it was the world’s first-ever Salmon ATM machine, and they are popping up in various locations in Singapore.
+Consequently, it was the world’s first-ever Salmon ATM machine.
+Recently, they are popping up in various locations.

 Hidden in grassland, this two-story palace dates back to the 19th century.
 Therefore, it’s the perfect secret exploration of ruins, dipped in modern day vandalism, with a eerie touch.
-Indeed, some claim it is haunted because over 700 people died there during WWII.
+Interestingly, some claim it is haunted because more than 700 people died there during WWII.

 📍766 Tyersall Ave, Singapore 257699